Pleochism/pylor/DOCS.md

 ### Verbs

-As covered in the architecture section, Rester supports four main verbs:
+As covered in the architecture section, Pylor supports four main verbs:
 GET, POST, PUT, and DELETE.
 These verbs are expressed in specs in their lowercase form.
 DELETE can also be abbreviated to "del".

 There are also two special verb forms: "get+" and "put-".
-To understand these, let us consider how Rester maps verbs to Acacia CRUD operations.
+To understand these, let us consider how Pylor maps verbs to Acacia CRUD operations.

 #### `get` - Bulk Fetch